 The El Paso Holocaust Museum and Study Center was established in 1994 by Henry Kellen, a Holocaust survivor.
-It is an ode to the millions of people who died and to those who endured the Shoah.
-This museum presents the violent atrocities committed during the end World War II as a grim reminder of hatred and prejudice.
-Visitors can get a glimpse of that time with the multi-media presentations that cover life before the Third Reich, the subsequent rise of the Nazi regime, the concentration camps, ghettos and more.
+It is an ode to the millions of people who died and to those who endured.
+This museum presents the atrocities committed during the end of World War II as a grim reminder of hatred and prejudice.
+Visitors can get a glimpse of that time with the multi-media presentations that cover life before the Third Reich, the subsequent rise of the regime, the concentration camps and more.
 Admission is free though donations are welcome.

 Over the last decade, the downtown El Paso area has undergone plenty of revitalization and will eventually be completely revamped under a plan which will see the private and public sector coming together.
 Even today, the area that surrounds the El Paso Museum of Art and the Canam Highway encloses tons of restaurants, entertainment options and other attractions.